Skip to content

 # Broker still has messages from the previous test!

 If your test raises domain events that are published to a broker, the broker accumulates messages across tests.
-Always reset all infrastructure:
+Use DomainFixture.domain_context() which resets all infrastructure automatically, or reset everything manually:

 # RIGHT: Reset everything